twillis209/zinb_analysis/svenssonApproach/notes.md

 	* seems easiest just to use Risso's R code to obtain the counts
 * Zheng:
 	* Svensson already handled this, just using his data

+# Analysis

+## Spike-ins

+Svensson got very good fits to the spike-in data using gene-wise dispersion coefficients, but we:

+* got good fits to Zheng (droplet, used by Svensson) and Zeisel

+## Kolodziejczyk